 Beginning in May 2018, the Infrastructural Inequalities reading group aims to connect issues related to Indigenous housing in Australia with wider fields concerned with infrastructures, including the anthropology of the state and policy making, environmental humanities, cultural studies, science and technology studies, and cultural theory.
 Discussion is organised by broad and provisional bi-monthly themes, including architecture, water, waste, words, and wires.

-then, ususally the second Tuesday of every month
+then usually the first Tuesday of every month

-Venue details: SOPHI Common Room 822, Level 8, Brennan MacCallum Building, University of Sydney, Camperdown Campus
+Venue details: Kevin Lee Room, Level 6, Main Quadrangle Building, University of Sydney, Camperdown Campus

 Watch from afar on YouTube (click here)

-Readings will be available two weeks in advance of the scheduled session.
+Readings will be available at least two weeks in advance of the scheduled session.

 We suggest the following as useful preparation for the group: